Qu4k3/zerg-pulse/README.md

 # Zerg Pulse
-Multiplayer web game, enter the website to inicialyze the game, or create a room website-url/room-name
+Multiplayer web game, enter the website to <start> the game, or create a room website-url/room-name

 * ``W, A, S, D`` to move